NBA Ticket Pricing Analysis

 Graphs of New Rows Created:

-The front row view seats appear to have a premium while the WCA seats are not very expensive in the lower bowl:
+The lower bowl front row view seats have a premium while the WCA seats are not very expensive:

-The front row view seats have an average price around the same as row 1 seats in the upper bowl.
-The upper bowl WCA seats have the highest average prices in the upper bowl:
+The upper bowl front row view seats have similar prices to row 1 seats.
+The WCA seats have the highest average prices in the upper bowl:

 - Sideline club tickets are much more expensive, while general 100 tickets are slightly more expensive than the Pepsi club